nvuillam/nvuillam/README.md

 ### Nicolas Vuillamy

-I love to teach things I know and to learn what I don't :)
+I love to teach what I know and to learn what I don't :)

 | <!-- -->   | <!-- -->   | <!-- -->   |
 |--|--|--|